Over the years, I’ve blogged about projected expenses which you may know as irregular expenses.

 Last month, in addition to the surprise medical expense, we got the spring/summer invoice from our landscapers, and it was DOUBLE what I usually spend.

-It was a case of wiggle, wiggle, jiggle, jiggle, and shuffling funds back and forth to keep the chequing account in the black until we can get back on a little better financial footing.
+It was a case of wiggle, wiggle, jiggle, jiggle, and shuffling funds back and forth to keep the chequing account in the black until we could get back on a little better financial footing.

 On the positive side, I am happy I ordered gas gift cards (Petro Canada, Esso, and Shell) a few months back using our expiring Marriott Bonvoy points.